4301. STATE CUP COMPETITIONS

 c) For NATIONAL Cups games, there is a limit of 7 substitutions during a game, and NO RE-ENTRY is allowed for a player that has been substituted.

-d) All substitutions shall be made in accordance with the FIFA guides.
+d) All substitutions shall be made in accordance with the FIFA guidelines.

-e) Only the 18 players listed on the CUP Game Line-up sheet will be allowed to play in a game, upon presentation of a CURRENTLY VALIDATED player pass or Picture ID.
-New players can be added to the Cup Roster and Game Line-up Sheets, UNTIL the deadline set by the Cups Committee, which will be before the start of the quarter-final games for the State Cups.
+e) Only the 18 players listed on the Cup Game Line-up sheet will be allowed to play in a game, upon presentation of a CURRENTLY VALIDATED PLAYER PASS.
+Players can be added to or removed from the Cup Roster and Game Line-up Sheets, UNTIL the deadline set by the Cups Committee, which will be before the start of the quarter-final games for the State Cups.

 f) Each team MUST present a Coach/Manager card to Referee together with the player passes.
 Failure to present a Team Officer card will results in a fine of $25.00

 i) The Cups Committee has the obligation to enforce the integrity of the FIFA’s Laws of the Game of any game played under his jurisdiction.
-Any allegation involving the integrity of the Laws of the Game, regardless if a protest was filed or not, shall be immediately investigated.
+Any allegation involving the integrity of the Laws of the Game or of the NJSA Rules, regardless if a protest was filed or not, shall be immediately investigated.
 For any confirmed violation of the Laws of the Game, action to correct the situation shall be immediately taken by the Cups Committee and such decision by the Cup Committee shall be final.

 4319.
 GAME OFFICIALS AND FEES